-Whether its sentimentality or practicality, a smartphone is an investment that requires your utmost care.
-It definitely begs the question: Should I be getting insurance for it?
+Whether it’s joining the bandwagon or for practical purposes, getting a smartphone is an investment that requires your utmost care and attention.
+It definitely begs the question: Should you be getting insurance for such a valuable gadget?

 Apple and Samsung, the most popular and the largest smartphone makers, sell their own smartphone protection plans.
 Since Apple models are also among the priciest, the company offers insurance that covers loss and theft, including damage.

-With these options available, the question on where and what plan to get proved to be the easiest to answer.
-The hardest, however, is whether you should consider paying for smartphone insurance on top of other household utility bills, everyday transportation expenses, food, tuition, and the list could on.
+With these options available, the question on what plan is the easiest to answer.
+The most difficult, however, is whether you should consider paying for smartphone insurance on top of other household utility bills, everyday transportation expenses, food, school tuition—the list could on.

 The odds of needing a smartphone protection plan

-There are three compelling problems that smartphone owners may face at one point: damaged screen, lost and theft.
+There are three compelling problems that smartphone owners may face at one point: a damaged screen, loss, and theft.

 A survey of 5,200 smartphone owners in 2016 conducted by Consumer Reports found that 50 percent of cellphone users had at least one major smartphone incident during the most recent 24 months before the survey was held.
 Of them, 10 percent had three or four cellphone mishaps and 9 percent had five or more.
-Mishaps can go as extreme as drowning the smartphone in a washing machine, running the phone with a car, and a pitbull using an iPhone as a chew toy.
+These can go as extreme as accidentally dropping the smartphone in a washing machine, running it over with a car, and a pit bull using it as a chew toy.

 The other 50 percent reported no smartphone incidents within the same period.
 This group did not lose or have their cell phones stolen or damaged in the past two years before the survey was conducted.

-These numbers suggest that there is 50-50 chance that you may damage/lose or may not damage/lose your smartphones.
+These numbers suggest that there is a 50/50 chance that you may or may not damage or lose your smartphone.

 Looking at these numbers, it will be safer to say that a monthly additional bill for smartphone coverage on top of other utilities may not actually be worth it.